-Inspired by a spirit of openness and exploration, Shou Sugi Ban House offers spa, nutrition, fitness and meditation experiences in a holistic, educational setting.
+Inspired by Japanese principles of wabi-sabi and a spirit of openness and exploration, Shou Sugi Ban House offers spa, healing arts, nutrition, fitness and complete wellness experiences in a holistic, educational setting.
 We welcome diverse points of view and are especially galvanized by the strength of women and the wisdom of community.

 Amy Cherry-Abitbol is the creative force behind Shou Sugi Ban House, the first boutique wellness destination in the Hamptons.
-Guided by a belief that each person walks a unique path to wholeness, Amy set out to establish an innovative experience that blends timeless wellness philosophies with state-of-the-art practices that bring awareness to mind, body and spirit.
+Guided by a belief that each person walks a unique path to wholeness, she and her business partner purchased the property in 2015 to create a sanctuary outside of the everyday and establish an innovative experience that blends global wellness philosophies with state-of-the-art practices.

-Shou Sugi Ban House reflects Amy’s lifelong connection to Japanese culture and her resonance with wabi-sabi sensibilities.
-Having lived in Japan for many years, she developed an appreciation for minimalism and the healing properties of the natural world.
-Inspired by the beauty and light of the Hamptons, where she has lived for the past two decades, Amy created Shou Sugi Ban House as a multilayered experience, with design that embodies quiet luxury, and treatments and programming that are tranquil and transcendent.
+Amy lived in Japan for many years and Shou Sugi Ban House reflects her lifelong connection to Japanese culture, along with her appreciation for minimalism and the healing properties of the natural world.
+Inspired by the beauty and light of the Hamptons, where she has lived for the past two decades, Amy created Shou Sugi Ban House as a multilayered experience, with design that embodies quiet luxury and treatments and programming that are tranquil and transcendent.

 After spending twelve years in Europe, Kathleen Kapnick became interested in alternative medicine, which is prevalent there.
 She believes in using food as medicine, embraces all aspects of nutrition, and considers herself a beauty-product enthusiast.
 Kathleen and Amy met in school, have been friends for many years and shared the vision of creating a wellness sanctuary.